 In July 2007, the Plan invested \$3,650,000 in the Balanced Fund of The United Methodist Church Foundation ("UMCF").
-As of December 31, 2018 and 2017, the Plan's investment in UMCF was \$4,920,396 and \$5,253,926, respectively, and is carried at fair value.
-Investment income (loss), net of dividends, and interest on these funds totaled \$(333,520) and \$808,714 during the years ended December 31, 2018 and 2017, respectively.
-The UMCF fund is within the Balanced Fund.
+As of December 31, 2019 and 2018, the Plan's investment in UMCF was \$5,809,715 and \$4,920,395, respectively, and is carried at fair value.
+Investment income (loss), net of dividends, and interest on these funds totaled \$889,329 and \$(333,520) during the years ended December 31, 2019 and 2018, respectively.
+The UMCF fund is within the Balanced Fund and Balanced Fund Plus.
 The objective of the Balanced Fund is to provide a reasonable level of current income and, simultaneously, to protect the purchasing power of the principal against inflation.
 The targeted allocation of the fund is 35% invested in a fixed income fund, 30% in a domestic large capitalization equity portfolio, 10% in a domestic small/mid-capitalization equity portfolio, and 25% in an international equity portfolio.
+This fund is designed for those investors who are seeking a single fund to provide broad diversification, reasonable current income, and protection against inflation.
+The Balanced Plus Fund's objective is to provide similar investment returns as the Balanced Fund, but to reduce the volatility of the returns by increased portfolio diversification through the use of alternative investment strategies.
+The targeted allocation of the fund is 30% invested in a fixed income fund, 25% in a domestic large cap equity portfolios, 10% in domestic small/mid-cap equity portfolios, 15% in an international equity portfolio, and 20% in alternative investments consisting of funds of hedge funds and managed futures portfolios.
 This fund is designed for those investors who are seeking a single fund to provide broad diversification, reasonable current income, and protection against inflation.